Dual Enrollment and Online Courses

 - Students must demonstrate strong academic skills in the content area of course requested.
-PLAN, ASPIRE and PSAT scores along with grade point average are factors in determining recommendation for a JVLA on-line course.
+Pre-ACT and PSAT scores along with grade point average are factors in determining recommendation for an AVLI on-line course.

 - Students should consider how many other honors and AP classes they are enrolling in, time commitments for current course load and student activities - clubs and sports to determine if an on-line course is manageable.

 - Caution - managing an on-line course is different - it does not meet regularly, has threaded virtual communication, and is paced to deadlines; not test days.

 If an online course is a student’s 6th class:

 - The drop/add period is ten days after the start of the academic year.

 - If the course is a full-year class, students are not eligible for drop/add at the end of Semester 1